paulmillr/scure-btc-signer/README.md

 We have txid (BE) instead of hash (LE) in transactions.
 We can support both, but txid is consistent across block explorers, while some explorers treat hash as txid - so hash is not consistent.

+Use `getInput` and `inputsLength` to read information about inputs: they return a copy.
+This is neccessary to avoid accidential modification of internal structures without calling methods (addInput/updateInput) that will verify correctness.

 ```ts
 type TransactionInput = {